-Biosolids were not applied in the Lake Chaplain Tract during 2007.
-Biosolids may be applied to Line Tree Unit #2 in 2008.
+Biosolids were not applied in the Lake Chaplain Tract during 2008, and there are no plans to apply biosolids in 2009.

 Water quality in Chaplain Creek, both upstream and downstream from previous biosolids application sites, was monitored quarterly.
-Results obtained in 2007 indicate the same patterns of seasonal variations for several contaminants, all within the acceptable range, that have been found in previous years.
+Results obtained in 2008 indicate the same patterns of seasonal variations for several contaminants, all within the acceptable range, that have been found in previous years.